Project

 We have made some changes in the most recent version and would like some feedback on this issue.
 Instead of adding a swashplate, 1.9 introduced an improved blade system that mimics a real swashplate.
 Thanks.

-#5 Updated by raptor9_ksp over 3 years ago
+#5 Updated by raptor9_ksp about 4 years ago

 • Status changed from Ready to Test to Resolved